 Not knowing the gender of your newborn immediately can turn a hoped-for celebration into a stressful crisis.
-Until the medical evaluation is complete, you may have to avoid thinking of the child as either a boy or a girl.
+Until the medical evaluation is complete, try to avoid thinking of your child as either a boy or a girl.

-- Ambiguous genitalia.
-American Urological Association Foundation. http://www.urologyhealth.org/urology/index.cfm?article=90.
+- Ambiguous (uncertain) genitalia.
+Urology Care Foundation. http://www.urologyhealth.org/urology/index.cfm?article=90.
 Accessed Feb.
-14, 2012.
+5, 2015.

 You Are ...
 The Campaign for Mayo Clinic